Content audits enable you to outsmart competitors

 Employees who brought smartphones to work changed the game.
 IT departments learned to cope with what they couldn’t stop: Bring Your Own Device (BYOD).

 Now, IT departments follow agendas set by employees and customers.
-This change, just beginning, will affect communicators, marketers, and technologists profoundly for years to come.
+This change, just beginning, will continue to affect communicators, marketers, and technologists profoundly for years to come.

 Consumers now set the agenda for communicators and marketers,